apache/trafficserver/doc/admin-guide/plugins/conf_remap.en.rst

 =======

 |TS| provides a plethora of configuration options, but specifying the values of
-those options in :file:`records.config` is global.
+those options in :file:`records.yaml` is global.
 All requests, regardless of the cache object or its origin, will be evaluated within the same collection of settings.
 Sometimes you may want |TS| to behave differently for portions of your cache.